How To Ship Commercial Kitchen Equipment

 Customs Brokerage

-Engage a customs broker to handle import/export documentation (e.g., commercial invoice, packing list, certificate of origin) and customs clearance.
+Engage a customs broker to manage import/export documentation (e.g., commercial invoice, packing list, certificate of origin) and customs clearance.
 They ensure compliance with all relevant regulations.
 Shipping International can recommend reputable brokers.

 Obtain adequate cargo insurance to cover potential losses or damage during transit.
 Consider all-risks coverage or Institute Cargo Clauses (A, B, or C) based on your risk tolerance and the shipment's value.

-Use tracking systems to monitor shipment progress.
+Utilise tracking systems to monitor shipment progress.
 Arrange delivery to your final destination.
 Consider specialised offloading equipment for OOG/Breakbulk shipments to prevent damage.
-Shipping International can assist with tracking and delivery arrangements.

 Port Congestion